 One of the questions I am most often asked is; where do you start when you are writing a book?
 If we were all back in the classroom and I was Miss Lyons-the-teacher, I would answer with a pert; at the beginning!
-After all, all good stories have a beginning, middle and end, don’t they?
+After all, as we were all told as children, all good stories have a beginning, middle and end, don’t they?

 The problem is, in the grown-up world, sometimes the best stories start with the end.
 If you want to draw the reader in there is nothing better than a dramatic introduction, where it looks like our hero is about to lose everything he has worked for, or worse still is teetering on the edge of mortal danger.
 Cut back to how he got into this mess and off you go.
 You have the makings of a great read.
 Except the end is the beginning, the beginning is the middle and the middle is the end.

 (Are you keeping up at the back of the classroom?)

 It doesn’t always work out like this, but it can and often does.
 The important bit is: well, that the opening is important.
 The beginning of a book, the first sentence, paragraph and page is where you pull the reader in and convince them it is worth sticking around to page two and beyond.